-LEADING ON FOOD ASSISTANCE AND NUTRITION As a humanitarian and development agency, World Vision is a global leader in nutrition, within emergency, fragile and vulnerable contexts.
-In the ten years up to FY20, World Vision nutrition programmes saw almost half a million children with severe acute malnutrition admitted into therapeutic programmes or in-patient care.
+LEADING ON FOOD ASSISTANCE AND NUTRITION As a humanitarian and development agency, World Vision is a global leader in nutrition, within emergency, fragile, and vulnerable contexts.
+In the 10 years up to 2020, World Vision nutrition programmes saw almost half a million children with severe acute malnutrition admitted into therapeutic programmes or in-patient care.
 Over 89% fully recovered.
 In 2021 alone, World Vision treated 248,000 children for wasting.
 World Vision tackles malnutrition at scale with Community-Based Management of Acute Malnutrition (CMAM) programmes.
 Trained community volunteers identify, manage and monitor childhood malnutrition.
-Children receive supplementary food rations, ready-touse therapeutic foods like PlumpyNut, or in extreme cases are referred on for medical care.
+Children receive supplementary food rations, ready-to-use therapeutic foods like PlumpyNut, or in extreme cases are referred on for medical care.
 Another grassroots approach - Positive Deviance Hearth Plus (PDH+) - identifies families in vulnerable communities who are successfully feeding their children using local resources and then shares that knowledge with struggling households to replicate the success.
 World Vision's advocacy on, and expertise and impact in food and nutrition is recognised by leading technical and academic experts.
-In 2020, US\$500m was committed to the Nutrition for Growth Year of Action to combat malnutrition.
-UNICEF, UNHCR and WHO are among World Vision's partners, aside from multiple programming partnerships with governments and their ministries.
-FROM GLOBAL INITIATIVE TO GLOBAL RESPONSE With the global food crisis worsening, in May 2022, World Vision upgraded its Global Hunger 'Initiative' to World Vision's highest category for a global humanitarian response, with a focus on 24 high-risk countries.
-This global response to hunger follows a similar response to COVID-19 that has so far reached 81.5 million people and raised over \$355 million, from 2020-22.
-With over US\$660 million already programmed for hunger, the organisation now aims to raise at least US\$1 billion for food, nutrition, cash and voucher assistance, water, health and sanitation interventions, and on protection and psycho-social support for women and children.
+In 2020, US\$500M was committed to the Nutrition for Growth Year of Action to combat malnutrition.
+UNICEF, UNHCR and WHO are amongst World Vision's partners, aside from multiple programming partnerships with governments and their ministries.
+FROM GLOBAL INITIATIVE TO GLOBAL RESPONSE With the global food crisis worsening, in May 2022, World Vision upgraded its Global Hunger 'Initiative' to World Vision's highest category - a global humanitarian response - with a focus on 25 high-risk countries.
+The Global Hunger Response follows a similar response to COVID-19 that has so far reached nearly 81.5 million people and raised over US\$355M, between 2020 and 2022.
+With over US\$660M already programmed for hunger, the organisation now aims to raise a total US\$2 billion to reach 22 million people.
+Interventions will be focused on providing food, nutrition, cash and voucher assistance; water, health, and sanitation interventions; resilience programmes and on protection and psycho-social support for women and children.
 These life-saving actions need to be implemented immediately to prevent large-scale deaths of children.